AndreasMadsen/piccolo/README.md

 ### The future

-Piccolo is highly experimental but do is a working framework since f666964fcee2c604ebbec0ab8574e1d32a26f9a3.
-However there is a long way to go before it become mainstrem for most developers and useful in a production environment.
+Piccolo is highly experimental but is a working framework since f666964fcee2c604ebbec0ab8574e1d32a26f9a3.
+However there is a long way to go before it becomes mainstrem for most developers and useful in a production environment.

-It is planed that piccolo 1.0.0 will be a useful version with a well defined API, documentation, examples and works across all used browsers.
-The todo exists as an issue list, but you are welcome to open your own requests issues.
+The plan is that piccolo 1.0.0 will be an useful framework with a well defined API, documentation, examples and works across all used browsers.
+The todo list exists as a collection of issues, but you are welcome to open your own requests issues.
 Any discussion about isomorphism itself should be on `#piccolo` (freenodes) or some other channel.

 ## License